luojia65/test-d1-flash-bare/README.md

 Project state: can successfully build a workable flash binary image

+For all following commands: use `--release` to build in release mode, and `--verbose` to print more output to help debugging.

 ## Build flash binary

 Prerequisites: you need to install Rust and build target `riscv64imac-unknown-none-elf`.